James Romain: Professional career

-Fairbanks Grizzlies

-Romain played for the Fairbanks Grizzlies in 2011.
+Romain played for the Fairbanks Grizzlies of the Indoor Football League (IFL) in 2011.
 Romain had 11 interceptions as a rookie and forced 3 fumbles, along with 3 Touchdowns earning him First Team All-IFL honors.

-Green Bay Blizzard

-On January 12, 2012, Romain signed with the Green Bay Blizzard.
+On January 12, 2012, Romain signed with the IFL's Green Bay Blizzard.
 Romain had 57 tackles and 4 interceptions on the season.

-Philadelphia Soul

-On January 2, 2013, Romain was assigned to the Philadelphia Soul.
+On January 2, 2013, Romain was assigned to the Philadelphia Soul of the Arena Football League (AFL).
 On August 26, 2016, the Soul beat the Arizona Rattlers in ArenaBowl XXIX by a score of 56–42.
-He earned First Team All-Arena honors in 2017.
+He earned first-team All-Arena honors in 2017.
 On August 26, 2017, the Soul beat the Tampa Bay Storm in ArenaBowl XXX by a score of 44–40.
 With the Soul, Romain was selected as the 2018 Defensive Back of the Year.

-Beijing Lions

 Romain was selected by the Beijing Lions in the third round of the 2016 CAFL draft, joining his Soul head coach Clint Dolezel in Beijing.
 The Lions finished the season undefeated and won the first China Bowl.
 He earned All-Pro North Division All-Star honors and was named the CAFL's Steel-man for his "all around excellence at several positions".
 He also caught 21 passes for 217 yards and 5 touchdowns.
 He is listed on the Lions' roster for the 2018 season.